dkrinsky/UdemyVirtualEmbeddedLinuxBoard/README.md

 alias run_uboot_sdcard="qemu-system-arm -M vexpress-a9 -m 128M -nographic -kernel bootloader/u-boot-2023.10/u-boot -sd sdcard.img"

-      this command attaches the sdcard.img and now uboot can read the FAT partition. in order to create a uboot.env, just type saveenv from the uboot prompt.
+      this command attaches the sdcard.img and now uboot can read the FAT partition.

 U-Boot 2023.10 (Feb 25 2024 - 07:38:11 -0500)